 - In my haste to complete an assignment — this podcast doubles as an assignment — I sought authors who are all in the same time zone and have written YA with diverse characters.
-I believe you’re all straight white non-disabled people from middle-class backgrounds; why write diverse characters?
+Why write diverse characters?

 - What things do you look for when researching diversity?

 - Do you find it enriches character and world building?

 - What challenges do you face in writing characters and diversity?